 Pumpkin Soufflé is a light, fluffy dessert with the same warm and cozy flavors of pumpkin pie – without the heaviness.
 It’s a treat to make and share with loved ones after a special dinner and will satisfy that sweet tooth.
 They make a beautiful presentation, too, and can be dressed up to taste.

 This recipe with honey is surprisingly easy to make and will wow and impress your guests.
 When people hear the word soufflé they sometimes get scared – but don’t be!
-It may take a try, or a few, to get the airy consistency just right.
 The only real trick to making soufflé is doing your best not to jump up and down or make a lot of loud noises while they are baking.
 You can still enjoy a deflated Soufflé, it tastes the same, it’s just not nearly as beautiful a presentation when serving.
 I have quite a few funny stories from life on this, but I promise everyone will still enjoy the dessert.

 You know, any recipe does not achieve true perfection until you’ve added your touch to it.
 That’s why we encourage you to play with your food.
 Call your inner pastry chef to come out and play and change up this recipe.
 Here are some ideas:

 - Top with crumbled pecans or candied walnuts before serving

 - Serve this Pumpkin Soufflé with Grand Marnier infused fresh whipped cream sweetened with honey

 - Sprinkle some cinnamon or powdered sugar on top before serving

 If you decide to make this Pumpkin Soufflé, and it stays inflated, snap a pic and share it with the hashtag #waxingkararecipes on Instagram.
 We love seeing your photos!

 - 1/2 c coconut milk